 Retrofitting options to improve a building's storm readiness include elevating it on open pilings above predicted flood elevations, incorporating freeboard into design, anchoring structures to resist flotation, reducing or completely removing impervious ground cover, and installing protective covers over windows and doors.
 While not all of these options are inexpensive, there is potential funding available (see the funding page for more information).

 Specific resources for information on retrofitting include:

-- FEMA's Coastal Construction Manual is an excellent resource on development and redevelopment in floodplains particularly: Section 2.3 Breaking the Disaster-Rebuild-Disaster cycle, Chapter 3 Identifying Hazards, Chapter 4 Siting (for existing and redevelopment), and Chapter 5 Investigating Regulatory Requirements and best practices for exceeding minimum requirements that reduce your vulnerability to damage and potentially reduce your flood insurance rates.
+- FEMA's Coastal Construction Manual (PDF, 32 MB) is an excellent resource on development and redevelopment in floodplains particularly: Section 2.3 Breaking the Disaster-Rebuild-Disaster cycle, Chapter 3 Identifying Hazards, Chapter 4 Siting (for existing and redevelopment), and Chapter 5 Investigating Regulatory Requirements and best practices for exceeding minimum requirements that reduce your vulnerability to damage and potentially reduce your flood insurance rates.

-- Hurricane Sandy in New York and New Jersey: Mitigation Assessment Team Report Building Performance Observations, Recommendations, and Technical Guidance is an extensive report published by FEMA on the type of building techniques that survived best during this storm event.
+- Hurricane Sandy in New York and New Jersey: Mitigation Assessment Team Report Building Performance Observations, Recommendations, and Technical Guidance - an extensive report published by FEMA on the type of building techniques that survived best during this storm event.